samchivers/TabFlix/README.md

 # TabFlix

-Seemless looping through full-screen URLs
+Seamless looping through full-screen URLs

 ## What is TabFlix